Building a Winning People Plan: Key Elements for Success

 1. Upskilling and Reskilling

 The pace of technological change requires employers to invest in upskilling and reskilling their workforce.
-If you are unable to hire new employees in the new year due to the financial strain of NI rate increases, upskilling staff can be a good solution.
+If you are unable to hire new employees in the new year, upskilling staff can be a good solution.
 Employees value opportunities for growth, and organisations benefit from a more adaptable team.
 As part of your people plan, you can:

 • Identify skill gaps in your workforce.